-They are the most reliable source of electricity for emergencies and easy to use.
+They are the most reliable source of electricity for emergencies and are easy to use.

 A portable generator meant for home use doesn’t have to be crazy expensive and can keep your most important electricity-run appliances going.

 If you need to power your sump pump, well pump, water heater, or purifier system, a generator is the single most reliable backup solution.

 They are affordable and generally easy to set up.
 They come in several sizes, and you can select one that will power what you need, from your water pumps to water heaters.
 These do require you to keep a supply of fuel, though.
 See available gasoline-powered generator options here.